mozilla/data-docs/high_level/profile/section2-profilehistory.md

 A profile's history is simply the progression of that profile's subsessions over it's lifetime.
 We can see this in our main pings by checking:

 * `profile_subsession_counter`
 	- A counter which starts at 1 on the very first run and increments for each subsession.
-This counter can be reset to 1 if a client restart / refreshes their profile.
+This counter can be reset to 1 if a user resets / refreshes their profile.
 * `subsession_start_date`
 	- The date the subsession occurs in.
 This field is not always reliable, either due to local clock skew or other less understood reasons.
 * `previous_subsession_id`
 	- The ID of the previous subsession.
-Will be `null` for the very first subsession.
+Will be `null` for the very first subsession, or the first subsession after a user resets / refreshes their profile.
 * `subsession_id`
 	- The ID of the current subsession.
 * `submission_date_s3`
-	- The date we recieved the ping.
+	- The date we received the ping.

 ![](images/profile-history/basic-example.png)

 This is a nice clean example of profile history.
 It has a clear **starting ping** and it progresses linearly, with each subsession connecting to the next via `subsession_id`.
-However, due to the fact that profiles can be shared across machines, and restored manually, etc. [see here](section1-realworldusage.md) strange behaviors can arise.
+However, due to the fact that profiles can be shared across machines, and restored manually, etc. ([see here](section1-realworldusage.md)) strange behaviors can arise.

-Furthermore, due to the ways that profiles can be created [see here](link to janerik's documentation), a profile history can also start out of nowhere.

 ## Profile History Start Conditions